telus/tds-core/guide/getting-started/developers.md

 # Getting started - developer guide

 As a developer, your primary interaction point with TDS is through React components.
-Though the components are currently distributed in a single bundle, you should conceptualize them as independent, composable components.
+These components are independent, composable components distributed as individual packages.

 TDS components include: